 Visual clues are often the first indicators of water damage in a home.
 Recognizing these signs early can prevent more severe issues from developing.

 You might notice changes on walls, floors, or ceilings.
+Be sure to notice areas with visible symptoms such as discoloration, surface bubbling, or warping, as these are often the first indicators of water damage.
 These changes often signal that water has infiltrated behind surfaces.

 It’s essential to pay attention to unusual patterns or markings that suddenly appear.
 Some common visual signs include:

-These signs show that water may have seeped in for some time already.
+These signs indicate that water may have seeped in for some time.
 Early detection is critical in limiting damage and repair costs.

 It is wise to regularly inspect less visible areas, such as closets or basements.
 Water damage often begins in the regions that are least noticed, away from daily activity.